Fdawgs/docsmith/README.md

 -   DOC to TXT
 -   DOCX to HTML
 -   DOCX to TXT
+-   DOT to TXT
+-   DOTX to TXT
 -   HTML to TXT
 -   PDF to HTML
 -   PDF to TXT